awmyhr/docker-soldo/README.md

 ## Install

 Run build.sh.
 This will create a temporary container to build sld[dmwp].
-Then it will build the actual run container, then will clean up after itself.
+Then it will build the actual run container.
+Needed files are copied from the build to the run container.
+Finally it will clean up after itself.

 ## Usage